-Ai Khanum: town founded by Alexander the Great in Afghanistan.
+Ai Khanum: town founded by one of the successors of Alexander the Great in Afghanistan.

 From literary sources, we can deduce that an Alexandria on the Oxus (or: in Oxiana) was founded, probably by Hephaestion, during Alexander the Great's campaigns in Bactria and Sogdia (329-327).
 Possibly, this was a refoundation of an older, Persian city, and was settled with Greek and Iranian veterans, together with native serfs: this was, in any case, the normal way to found a European city in the Far East.